-[Luc Dardenne] So far we have never done that, because this is what we do.
-But we would be open to hear other ideas, although right now we are working on our next screenplay already.
+[Luc Dardenne] So far, we have never done that because this is what we do.
+But we would be open to hearing other ideas, although right now, we are already working on our next screenplay.
 We do like to write our own stories, and there’s just the two of us who are aware of what we’re doing.
 Nobody else gets to read it in those early stages.
-When we’ve reached the point that we can accept any kind of criticism, ideas or whatever that we can include one way or the other in our screenplay, then we will show it to our producers.
+When we’ve reached the point that we can accept any criticism, ideas, or whatever that we can include one way or the other in our screenplay, then we will show it to our producers.
 It’s the same as when we’re editing our film, or when we show our producers the film for the first time.
 You have to know when you are ready to do that.

 You hardly use any music or soundtracks in your films.
 Is that a choice you always make on your own?

 [Jean-Pierre Dardenne] Well, I think that we may not have found the right music up until now.
 When we are shooting on the set, we focus on the performances, the dialogue, the breathing of the characters, the sounds all around us, and we are touched by them.
-I think you could say that is our music, so in that case there’s no real need for an additional soundtrack.
-Also, we don’t really think about it when we’re on the set, it doesn’t really concern us.
-Even when editing our films, music is not really an option, although we have never excluded it.
+I think you could say that is our music, so in that case, there’s no real need for an additional soundtrack.
+Also, we don’t think about it when we’re on the set; it’s of no concern to us.
+Even when we’re editing our films, music is not an option, although we have never excluded it.
 So you never know, maybe that might change one day.

 Which directors have influenced you over the years?

-[Luc Dardenne] The filmmakers who impressed both of us the most, whose work we’re most familiar with and whose work we discussed the most, are Roberto Rossellini – the simplicity and the liberty of his work – and there’s also directors such as Maurice Pialat, Robert Bresson, John Cassavetes… Their work has been very valuable to us.
+[Luc Dardenne] The filmmakers who impressed both of us the most, whose work we’re most familiar with and whose work we discussed the most, are Roberto Rossellini—the simplicity and the liberty of his work—and there are also directors such as Maurice Pialat, Robert Bresson, John Cassavetes… Their work has been very valuable to us.

 What is the importance of the many awards you won so far worldwide, including all the awards in Cannes, like the two Palmes d’Or, along with the five other nominations for the Palme d’Or, the Best Screenplay [2008, “La silence de Lorna”] and the Grand Prize of the Jury [2011, “The Kid With the Bike”]?